bhaskar-reddy/homebrew-callgopher/README.md

-# homebrew-callsimplego
+# homebrew-callgopher

-Homebrew package to test a go service
+Simple Ruby Formula to call a Go executable using Homebrew.